wooorm/lowlight/readme.md

 It is not suggested to use the pre-built files or requiring `lowlight` in the browser as that would include 916kB (260kB GZipped) of code.

-Instead, require `lowlight/lib/core`, and include only the used highlighters.
+Instead, import `lowlight/lib/core.js`, and include only the used highlighters.
 For example:

 ```js